-For financial assets measured at fair value, gains and losses will either be recorded in profit or loss or OCI.
+For financial assets measured at fair value, gains and losses will be recorded in OCI.
 For investments in equity instruments that are not held for trading, this will depend on whether the Group has made an irrevocable election at the time of initial recognition to account for the equity investment at fair value through other comprehensive income (FVOCI).